dicecoin-project/dicecoin/doc/technical-details.md

 Port numbers
 ------------

-The following port numbers are used by DiceCOIN.
+The following port numbers are used by Dicecoin.

 * P2P uses port 7247 (17247 on Testnet)
 * RPC uses port 7347 (17347 on Testnet)